 The accusation is powerful.
 In his movie, Gore literally spells out the words “reposition global warming as a theory rather than fact” in red letters across the screen, saying they were from a leaked memo no different in comparison to an old tobacco company’s leaked internal document, “Doubt is our product, since it is the best means of creating a controversy in the public’s mind.”
 In Gore’s 2009 book titled Our Choice, both sentences are spelled out in half-inch tall letters on pages 356 and 357.

 But Gelbspan didn’t discover the memos.
 They actually were reported in a 1991 New York Times article which claimed they came from an unnamed source at the Sierra Club.
 Gore’s 1992 book, Earth in the Balance – published five years prior to Gelbspan’s book – says on page 360 that his Senate office received documents “…leaked from the National Coal Association…” and quotes identical lines that appear in Gelbspan’s 1997 book.

-After more than three years of research, I conclude that the accusation that skeptic climate scientists were paid to misrepresent the science of global warming not only is baseless, but it has every appearance of being an conscious effort to distract the public from taking skeptic scientists (and the organizations they associate with) seriously.
+After years of research dating back to my start in late 2009, I conclude that the accusation that skeptic climate scientists were paid to misrepresent the science of global warming is not only baseless, but it has every appearance of being an conscious effort to distract the public from taking skeptic scientists (and the organizations they associate with) seriously.